-25. 2008 SNA Para.
+26. 2008 SNA Para.
 6.247 explains the following:

-Consumption of fixed capital is a forward-looking measure that is determined by future, and not past, events namely, the benefits that institutional units expect to derive in the future from using the asset in production over the remainder of its service life.
+"Consumption of fixed capital is a forward-looking measure that is determined by future, and not past, events namely, the benefits that institutional units expect to derive in the future from using the asset in production over the remainder of its service life.
+Unlike depreciation as usually calculated in business accounts, consumption of fixed capital is not, at least in principle, a method of allocating the costs of past expenditures on fixed assets over subsequent accounting periods."

-26. Revealed market prices reflect the expectations of the purchaser of the stream of services a second-hand good of certain age is still able to provide.
-Unfortunately, often such markets do not exist.
-The second-hand market for motor cars is an example were the price information of specific car models of a different age could be combined in a so-called age-price profile.
+27. Revealed market prices reflect the expectations of the purchaser of the stream of services a second-hand good of certain age is still able to provide.
+Unfortunately, often such markets do not exist as well as fixed assets are used relating to a certain production process which can be specific to a business or an industry.
+The second-hand market for motor cars is an example where the price information of specific car models of a different age could be combined in a so-called age-price profile.
 If accessible, this information is probably useful to account for its CFC.
 Unfortunately, many types of assets omit such vivid second-hand markets.
 This means an age-price profile must be projected by assessing age-efficiency and obsolescence developments.
 Such assessments can only be based on historic developments.
-Future uses of assets may and probably will differ.
-Abstaining from capital measurement by arguing that such forward-looking assessments should not be part of the national accounts, would leave behind its users with incomplete sets of accounts and partial income and savings indicators.
+Future uses of assets may and probably will differ as well as be revised as time goes by.